Flores Island, The Azores

 The plane reveals them to both of them, one from each stream of windows.
 The houses of Santa Cruz, more and more defined as the landing approaches.
 Corvo's, nestled at the base of the mountain island, is just a glimpse.

-We land against a punishing wind.
-We disembarked.
-In a flash, we left ready to verify the native's promise at the rent-a-car counter: "yeah, but even if this is the last one, it's going to be the island they'll like best." he assures us convinced of the beauty of his land.
-We hastened to settle in and explore it, determined to leave, for the end, the city that had welcomed us.
+We landed against a punishing wind.
+We disembark.
+In no time, we were ready to verify the native's promise at the rent-a-car counter: “Yes, but even if this is the last one, it will be the island you will like the most.” assure us of the beauty of your land.

-We skirt the airport and follow the slope above, pointing to Ribeira dos Barqueiros.
-A detour from the road takes us to the Monte das Cruzes viewpoint and, from this, to the high and opposite perspective of the airport runway and the capital, now on the other side, overlooking the ocean.
+A detour from the road takes us to the Miradouro do Monte das Cruzes and, this, to the elevated and opposite perspective of the airport runway and the capital, now on the other side, overlooking the ocean.

 Flores Island, Azores and Portugal